TheInvisibleFoe/PH3203-Term-Paper/squeezedmath.typ

 var(Y_2) = 1/4 e^(2r)
 $

+From these fluctuations we can clearly see that the amplitude is decaying exponentially in one of the quadratures while, increasing in the other one at the same rate, with $r$.
+Also, the fluctuations are independent of $alpha$.

 === Second Order Correlation Function for the Squeezed State Now let us compute the second order correlation function for this state $ket(alpha comma zeta)$ We know that,